Challenges Faced by Hillary Clinton: Obstacles and Turning Points

 Resilience and perseverance in the journey of Hillary Clinton.
 A timeline of obstacles and growth.

-Hillary Diane Rodham Clinton is an American politician, lawyer, and diplomat.
-She served as the 67th U.S. Secretary of State under President Barack Obama, a U.S. Senator representing New York, and First Lady during Bill Clinton's presidency.
-As a member of the Democratic Party, she secured the party's nomination in the 2016 presidential election, making history as the first woman to win a presidential nomination from a major U.S. party and the only woman to win the popular vote in a U.S. presidential election.
-Notably, she is the only former First Lady to have run for elected office.
+Hillary Diane Rodham Clinton is an American politician, lawyer, and diplomat with a long and impactful career.
+She served as the 67th United States Secretary of State, a U.S. Senator representing New York, and First Lady of the United States.
+As a member of the Democratic Party, she secured the party's nomination in the 2016 presidential election, marking her as the first woman to achieve this milestone for a major U.S. party and the only woman to win the presidential popular vote, although she lost the electoral college to Donald Trump.
+Clinton is also the only First Lady to have sought elected office.

 1961: Letter to NASA

-1986: Accusation of conflict of interest
+1986: Accusation of conflict of interest.

 April 1994: Approval ratings fell